kgateway-dev/kgateway/docs/content/gloo_integrations/service_mesh/gloo_istio_mtls.md

 We recommend installing Istio in a GKE cluster, which has this feature turned on by default.

 ## Istio 1.0.x
-For a quick install of Istio 1.0.6 on minikube with mTLS enabled, run the following commands:
+For a quick install of Istio 1.0.6 with mTLS enabled, run the following commands:
 ```bash
 kubectl apply -f install/kubernetes/helm/istio/templates/crds.yaml
 kubectl apply -f install/kubernetes/istio-demo-auth.yaml